SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 This will ensure only products that have greater than zero are retrieved from the database

-Save and Exit
+23. Save and Exit
 <br>![](/exercises/Exercise_2/images/image(26).png)

-# Bearer authentication bug to be manuallyresolved

-Click on properties
+24. Click on properties
 <br>![](/exercises/Exercise_2/images/image(27).png)

-Click No value under authentication
+25. Click No value under authentication
 <br>![](/exercises/Exercise_2/images/image(28).png)

-Select object with properties
+26. Select object with properties
 <br>![](/exercises/Exercise_2/images/image(29).png)

-Type in anything or nothing under authentication token and then save
+27. Type in anything or nothing under authentication token and then save
 <br>![](/exercises/Exercise_2/images/image(30).png)

-Save and Exit
+28. Save and Exit
 <br>![](/exercises/Exercise_2/images/image(31).png)